c3d/xl/doc/HANDBOOK_2-evaluation.md

   | `sin X`               | `sin (2.27 + A)`   | `cos 3.27`           |
   | `+X:real`             | `+2.27`            | `+"A"`, `-3.1`, `1+1`|

-  When the prefix is a name, definitions like this are called _function definitions_, and the corresponding expressions are usually called _function calls_.
-Otherwise, they are called _prefix operator definitions_.x
+  When the prefix is a name, definitions for such patterns are called _function definitions_, and the corresponding expressions are usually called _function calls_.
+Otherwise, they are called _prefix definitions_.

 </details>